AngeloDZ/Portfolio_Projects/IMDB Top 250 SQL Analysis/README.md

 WHERE rank <= 10
 ORDER BY rank
 ````
 Two ways of doing this.
-First is the WHERE clause with regards to the rank.
+First is the `WHERE` clause with regards to the rank.

 ````sql
 SELECT title, rating FROM imdb_top_250_movies
 ORDER BY rating DESC
 LIMIT 10;
 ````
-Second is by ordering by rating, then using LIMIT.
+Second is by ordering by rating, then using `LIMIT`.

 ### 2.5) Find all the movies with a rating of 9 or higher.